zephraph/notes/Projects/procedure.md

 ![[jest-code-frame.png]]

 Turns out it's easy enough to do that with [@babel/codeframe](https://babeljs.io/docs/en/babel-code-frame).
 Ultimately this isn't likely the error messaging you'd want to bubble up to the end user, but while developing it's helpful.
-This pairs really well with [stacktracey](https://www.npmjs.com/package/stacktracey) which I'm using to correctly position the stack frame to be at the usage callsite and get data out for the codeframe error.
+This pairs really well with [[StackTracey]] which I'm using to correctly position the stack frame to be at the usage callsite and get data out for the codeframe error.

 I'm not sure any of that'll make sense outside of my head, but here's my error module for a better reference.